Nordkinnhalvøya: Transportation

 Norwegian County Road 888 connects the villages of Gamvik, Mehamn, and Lebesby to the European route E6 highway at the base of the peninsula, and from there it continues on to the towns of Kirkenes in the east and Alta in the west.
 The Hurtigruten coastal ship stops in Mehamn and Kjøllefjord, both on this peninsula.
 Mehamn Airport, with services by Widerøe, is the airport that serves the peninsula and surrounding area.

 Commerce

-Fishing permits are sold for use on specific rivers, including Risfjordelva (Sami: Rassavuoles-jokha).
+Fishing permits are sold for use on specific rivers on the peninsula including the river Risfjordelva (Rassavuoles-jokha).